SariskaIO/sariska-co-browsing-sample-app-with-cdn/README.md

 4. To view the app with co-browsing open http://localhost:3000 in two different browser tabs or two separate browsers and start co-browsing

 Note: Currently, co-browsing starts automatically on page load.
 You can also initiate co-browsing by clicking a button.
 Use the 'startCobrowsing' and 'stopCoBrowsing' methods, as written in App.js.
-Also ,Check index.html for co-browsing CDN script URL and rest of the code in App.js
+Also ,Check index.html for co-browsing CDN script URL and intialization you can find in App.js

 ## Demo Video